Directly detect epigenetic modifications with HiFi sequencing

 - Reveal phase variation of R-M genes that regulate batteries of genes involved in pathogenesis, host adaption, and antibiotic resistance

-- PacBio-powered analysis indicates methylation makes TB pathogen so wily
+- PacBio-powered analysis illustrates how methylation makes the TB pathogen so wily

-- SMRT Sequencing enables discovery of epigenetic driver of C. diff persistence
+- SMRT sequencing enables discovery of the epigenetic driver of C. diff persistence

 - Creating an epigenetic barcode to accurately characterize microbial communities